MaiJi97/Leetcode/java/496_NextGreaterElement/README.md

 Use monotonic stack for problems like next greater element, next smaller element, previous greater element and previous smaller element, etc (当we care about每个element与前后的element形成的大小关系）:

 递增栈: for each element in the array, we are looking for an element AFTER it that is greater than it.
-Keep executing the while loop as: the stack is not empty, and the peek element is smaller than the current element.
+Keep executing the while loop as: the stack is not empty, and the peek element is smaller than or equal to the current element.

 <img width="796" alt="Screen Shot 2023-06-12 at 5 18 48 PM" src="https://github.com/MaiJi97/Leetcode/assets/106039830/1c6c250b-01d6-4ed4-8991-ddd17b3acc11.png">